light-tech/LawTeX/README.md

  * Exceptional performance: Unlike MiKTeX, the memory footprint of this app is minute.
 The app is roughly 2MB in download size, roughly 10MB when installed compared to 300-450MB basic MiKTeX installation, discounting the packages.
 In addition, the document and temporary files are kept entirely in RAM so it not only makes compilation faster but also avoids wasting precious write cycles of your SSD and SD card.
 Unlike typical TeX editor which compile documents by executing TeX engines in external processes, LawTeX processes the source document within the app so there is no delay due to reloading the TeX engines, resources, etc. between compilations.
 The memory (RAM) usage is smaller than typical editor such as TeX Maker.
  * <del>TeX on the go: available across your Windows 10 PC, tablet and Windows 10 mobile phones.
 The user interface is designed to make it easy to work on all these devices.
 For example: keyboard shortcuts on PC/tablet with physical keyboard; on-screen context menu to perform typical editing actions like Cut/Copy/Paste and text selection.</del>
  * Also support BibTeX This app registers .tex file extension so you can pick it as default app to open your LaTeX documents.

-LawTeX does not aim to replace other TeX distributions.
-It works best for academic papers but not fancy TeX features: to write the document, not publishing them.
-For publication, one still needs traditional pdfTeX to generate high qualify printable output.

 USAGE NOTES
  * Keyboard shortcut: - Ctrl+X, Ctrl+C, Ctrl+V for cut/copy/paste - Ctrl+A to select the whole text - Ctrl+Z and Ctrl+Y for undo/redo - Ctrl+T to compile document - Ctrl+S to save document - Ctrl+F to open Find/replace panel, Ctrl+G to open Go to line panel